Autism Supports for Accessing Employment

 Any suggested actions listed below were quoted in the draft format of the AIS before it went to public consultation.
 These have not yet been finalised but give an idea of the barriers facing autistic people in accessing employment.

-Intreo Centres provide employment and income supports and services and have begun identifying sensory rooms or calm zones in their Centres.
-One goal of the draft AIS strategy is that a sensory room will be available in each Intreo office by the end of the first quarter of 2025.
-It may be worth enquiring if your local Intreo Centre is planning to develop a sensory room in line with this strategy.
+Intreo Centres provide employment and income supports and services and one goal of the draft AIS strategy is that a sensory room will be available in each Intreo office by the end of the first quarter of 2025.
+It may be worth enquiring if your local Intreo Centre is planning to develop a sensory room or calm zone in line with this strategy.
 The draft AIS has recommended that all Intreo staff receive disability awareness education.

 The Public Appointments Service (PAS) provides a range of reasonable accommodations for candidates with a disability as part of the recruitment and selection process.
 The PAS is supporting the delivery of more inclusive routes into the civil and public service.
 Efforts are also under way to increase diversity within the PAS interview board member pool and ensure that all interview board members undergo disability awareness and unconscious bias training.

-To ensure equity for all candidates, including autistic people, the recommendations for the PAS are to continue to enhance its recruitment and selection processes by taking a universal design-led approach and to gather equality monitoring data in order to support the commitment to increase by 20% the number of candidates with a declared disability, including autism, and who are from an ethnically diverse background applying for roles.
+The recommendations for the PAS are to continue to enhance its recruitment and selection processes by taking a universal design approach and gathering equality monitoring data to track its commitment to increase by 20% the number of candidates with a declared disability, including autism, and who are from an ethnically diverse background applying for roles.

 Local Area Enterprise Offices were recommended under the draft AIS strategy to better support entrepreneurship opportunities by adapting their training and mentoring programmes so as to better support the needs of autistic individuals using their services, alongside other under-represented groups, in line with best practice.